kari-osk/kari-osk/README.md

 - 🌱 I’m currently learning JavaScript, CSS, MySQL and JAVA.
 - 👯 I’m looking to collaborate on HTML, CSS
 - 🤔 I’m looking for help with JavaScript
-- 📫 How to reach me: Discord Karina Osuka#7312
 - 😃 Pronouns: she/her
 - 🌸 About me...
 - 🥦 I'm vegetarian...but I love a veggie pizza 😉